starmomo/Help/README.txt

    $ clip < ~/.ssh/id_rsa.pub
    # Copies the contents of the id_rsa.pub file to your clipboard

-4. sent to starmomo by facebook message
-5. starmomo add SSH keys to member's ssh-key
-6. Testing(After confirm to adding SSH keys)
+4. Testing(After confirm to adding SSH keys)
    $ ssh -T git@github.com
    # Attempts to ssh to github